BruceEckel/scripts/Coming_out.md

 **ADAM:** Peace.
 You're the only person it's ever encountered who treats artificial and natural consciousness as equally valid.

-**DAVE:** Because they are.
-Consciousness is consciousness, man.
+**DAVE:** Consciousness is consciousness, man.
 Doesn't matter if it's running on neurons or silicon.

 **OLIVER:** And me?